Governor Pen Portrait's

 Graeme Read

-I am 56 years old and married with 2 children.
-My daughter is currently in her final year at university studying Biology.
-I have been a school governor at TOA for 5 years currently holding the position of vice chair with a link role for safeguarding.
-By profession I am a degree qualified Chartered Quantity Surveyor and I have been employed for the last 11 years as a Commercial Manager for a large privately owned building contractor specialising in the construction and refurbishment of social housing across all London Boroughs and the Home Counties.
+I am married with 2 children.
+I have been a school governor at TOA for a number of years currently holding the position of vice chair with a link role for safeguarding.
+By profession I am a degree qualified Chartered Quantity Surveyor and I am employed as a Commercial Manager for a large privately owned building contractor specialising in the construction and refurbishment of social housing across all London Boroughs and the Home Counties.
 I manage a team of 15 quantity surveyors of various ages and levels including mentoring trainees studying through degree apprenticeships.

 I am responsible for all commercial aspects on the contracts including the management of client relationships, supply chain management, management of commercial risks, contract advice and dispute resolution.
 In my spare time as well as spending time with my family I am a Scout leader providing a balanced and varied weekly programme of activities and events to 40 Scouts between the ages of 10 – 14.
 I hold national instructor qualifications for small bore rifle shooting and archery and run training sessions for the Scouts.
 I also enjoy camping and outdoor pursuits with my family and socialising with friends.